 7. Reinforce the new normal.

-COVID-19 undoubtedly brought about some quick improvements that will stick and aid the United States in being in preparedness for upcoming occurrences.
+COVID-19 undoubtedly brought about some quick improvements that will last and aid the United States in preparing for future occurrences.

 Thanks to how technology has altered the workplace, education, and the way healthcare is provided, it has been simpler to adjust to the lifestyle changes this epidemic has demanded.
 Business analysts forecast COVID-19's enduring effects include the rapid use of video teleconferencing and remote work for workplaces in 2020.